striblab/generator-striblab/app/templates/README.md

 ### Local

-To run a local web server that will auto-reload, watch for file changes and re-build: `gulp develop`
+To run a local web server that will auto-reload with [Browsersync](https://browsersync.io/), watch for file changes and re-build: `gulp develop`

-*There's an odd issue where the very first time this command is run, it does not work completely.
-Simple exit out and run it again, and all should be fine.*

 ### Directories and files